 The benefits of increasing the presence of young Aucklanders within the construction and infrastructure field are manifold.
 Not only does it help alleviate a substantial skills deficit within the industry, but it also unlocks a plethora of employment opportunities and career avenues for budding individuals.

 One of the primary objectives of the #BuildAKL campaign is to amplify awareness regarding the abundance and diversity of roles available within this sector.
 These roles span across the spectrum, ranging from entry-level positions to apprenticeships and positions that demand specialized qualifications.
 Importantly, #BuildAKL extends its invitation to all Aucklanders aged 16-24, with a particular emphasis on encouraging the participation of young women, Māori, and Pasifika individuals within the sector.

 The burgeoning construction and infrastructure sector

-As our population grows, Auckland’s construction industry is also growing at an amazing rate.
+As our population experiences growth, the construction industry in Auckland is likewise expanding at an astonishing pace.

-- Beyond 2018, construction employment growth will remain strong because of continuing demand and workforce attrition***.
-This growth provides an opportunity to increase industry youth employment and sustainable career pathways, to support Auckland’s economic development.
+- Looking beyond 2018, the construction sector is poised for continued employment growth due to sustained demand and workforce attrition.*** This growth presents an opportunity to foster youth employment within the industry and establish sustainable career pathways, contributing to Auckland’s economic development.

-- Auckland’s construction and infrastructure skills needs are changing as infrastructure needs become more sophisticated, housing construction moves from single dwellings to medium and higher density, and digital technologies such as building information management and virtual reality requiring different technical and relationship and communication skills.
+Auckland’s construction and infrastructure sector is experiencing shifts in skill requirements.
+As infrastructure projects become more intricate, housing construction transitions from single dwellings to medium and higher density, and digital technologies like building information management and virtual reality come into play, different technical skills and enhanced relationship and communication abilities are increasingly in demand.